-SAFVC Volunteers will undergo the requisite training to be proficient in their respective roles.
-Over the years, SAFVC Volunteers will deepen their skills and knowledge, and eventually have the opportunity to coach and mentor other SAFVC Volunteers.
+SAFVC Volunteers will undergo training to be proficient in their respective roles.
+As SAFVC Volunteers continue to serve in the SAFVC, they will deepen their skills and knowledge, and eventually have the opportunity to coach and mentor other SAFVC Volunteers.

-We have a general development plan for our volunteers.
-The development plan for SAFVC Volunteers is based on their length of service and rank progression in the SAFVC.
 As the volunteer becomes more experienced and familiar with the SAF, he or she will be given the training to take on greater responsibilities.
-Flexibility, however, will also be given to SAFVC Volunteers to progress at their own pace.
+SAFVC Volunteers have the flexibility to progress at their own pace.

-Upon passing the interview, an applicant should expect to wait up to four weeks before being called up for a medical screening.
-The duration for medical screening may vary from individual to individual depending on the individual’s health status.
+Upon passing the interview, the applicant can expect to wait up to four weeks before being scheduled for a medical screening.
+The duration taken for an applicant to complete medical screening will vary based on the applicant’s health.

-The SVAD will inform applicants of the outcome of their applications via letter, as to whether they were found suitable to join the SAFVC.
+The SAF Volunteer Affairs Department (SVAD) will inform applicants of the outcome of their applications via email, as to whether they were found suitable to join the SAFVC.

-The SAFVC is open to all individuals who are not required to serve National Service (NS).
+The SAFVC is open to individuals who are not required to serve National Service (NS).
 These include women, first-generation Permanent Residents and new citizens.
 We welcome all Singaporeans and Permanent Residents who desire to contribute and are aged 18-45 years old to sign up.
-Applicants will undergo interviews and medical screenings to determine if they are suitable to serve as volunteers.
+Only shortlisted applicants will be contacted to undergo interviews and medical screenings to determine if they are suitable to serve as volunteers.